-Philip Maughan is a writer and researcher working on creative and commercial projects based in London.
-His work on science and technology, agriculture, climate change, art and AI can be found at BBC Future, Noema, The Guardian, Tank, Kaleidoscope and elsewhere.
-He created the design-research platforms Black Almanac (with Andrea Provenzano and Infinity Mirror (Antikythera/MIT Press), and has worked with brands and institutions including Schiphol Airport, MoMA NYC, Studio Ferdinando Verderi (Prada, Stone Island), Martine Rose, Modem, 032c and Strelka Institute.
-See below for selected links and click here to get in touch.
+Philip Maughan is a writer, researcher and strategist based in London.
+His work on science and technology, food, climate change, AI and design can be found at BBC Future, Noema, The Guardian, Tank, Modem and elsewhere.
+He created the design-research platforms Black Almanac (with Andrea Provenzano and Infinity Mirror (Antikythera/MIT Press), and has worked with institutions such as Schiphol Airport, MoMA NYC, Studio FV (Prada, Stone Island), OK-RM, 032c and Strelka Institute.
+See below for selected links or click here to get in touch.

 Why AI Needs a Sense of Smell (Noema) • A Proof-of-Personhood Protocol Housed in a Signet Ring (Modem) • The Left–Right Twist That Could Rewrite Tech (Freethink) • How Airplanes Are Responding to Rising Turbulence (BBC Future) • What It’s Like to Bring AI into a Human, Creative Practice (The GOODstack) • Goldwin 0 Journeys into Art, Science and Nature with OK-RM (Squad Labs) • A Theory of Evil Design (Tank Magazine) • Everything Connects at the Eames Office (Greatest Magazine) • Making “Food Out of Thin Air” (Noema) • Coded Gestures (Modem) • The Infinite Surround (Modem) • The Rediscovery of Circadian Rhythms (Noema) • How AI’s Listening Kitchen Can Redefine the Art of Cooking (The Guardian) • Searching Earth for Alien Worlds (Noema) • Autogenesis (Highsnobiety) • How an Asteroid Would Transform the Food We Eat (BBC Future) • Against Localism in Food (Noema) • Archiving Civilisation (Kaleidoscope) • Isabelle Boemeke: The Nuclear Influencer (Highsnobiety) • Incel Protocols (Mal Journal) • The Heron (Heavy Traffic) • John Berger: I Think the Dead Are with Us (New Statesman)